amorriscode/anthonymorris.dev/data/second-brain/arguments.md

   - Strength comes in degrees
 - A **strong** argument with true premises is **cogent**
   - Cogency runs parallel to soundness
-  - Cogent arguments have false conclusions
+  - Cogent arguments can have false conclusions

 ## Reconstructing Arguments